sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 this chapter.

-The second is just as important, especially if you are a new programmer or coming from using a programming language that does not clearly separate the data behind your website from the way it is displayed.
+The second is just as important, especially if you are a new programmer or coming from using a programming language that does not clearly separate the data and logic behind your website from the way it is displayed.

 Django's entire philosophy is based on *loose coupling*, which is the underlying